miftahulmuhaemen/blsky-test-feb/README.md

 # Pokemon API Scraper

 A Python application that scrapes Pokemon data and provides a JSON:API compliant REST API.
-The application scrapes Pokemon data from PokeAPI and stores it in a local database, making it available through a REST API.
+The application scrapes Pokemon data from pokemondb.net and stores it in a local database, making it available through a REST API.

 ## Features

-- Scrapes Pokemon data from PokeAPI
+- Scrapes Pokemon data from pokemondb.net
 - Stores data in local SQLite database
 - Provides REST API endpoints following JSON:API specification